 When considering renting out a property you should try and assess how safe it is for an individual to live in it.
-For further information regarding HHSRS please contact the Housing Standards - Private Sector Housing, Civic Office, Waterdale, Doncaster, DN1 3BU, 01302 862016, email: housing.standards@doncaster.gov.uk
+For further information regarding HHSRS please contact Housing Standards - via email: housing.standards@doncaster.gov.uk.
+Further information can be found on our webpage Housingstandards for private rented accommodation - City of Doncaster Council.